 Can beryllium disease be cured?
 Sad to say, no but the symptoms are treatable.

 Symptoms of CBD

-Like most occupational disorders, symptoms of CBD may not be noticeable.
+Like most occupational diseases, symptoms of CBD may not be noticeable.
 The onset of symptoms of beryllium may vary from a few months of exposure up to ten years.
 Your lungs are highly sensitive to beryllium and may cause inflammatory nodules.
 Eventually symptoms will surface.

-Watch out for such CBD symptoms, such as:
+Watch out for such CBD symptoms as: